majestic53/nesl/README.md

 ## Latest release

-The latest release can be found here: `TBD`
+The latest release can be found [here](https://github.com/majestic53/nesl/releases).

 ## Building from source